bobsummerwill/UseStratoRestAPI1/README.md

 - `oauth.js` - Handles OAuth authentication with the STRATO node
 - `test.js` - Sets up the API clients for interacting with the STRATO node
-- `credentials.js` - Contains the credentials for authentication
+- `credentials.js` - Contains the credentials for authentication and user common name
 - `config.yaml` - Configuration file for connecting to STRATO nodes and OAuth settings
-- `index.js` - Main application with Express server and the /find-user endpoint
+- `index.js` - Main application with Express server and asset display functionality
 - `package.json` - Project dependencies and scripts

 ## Installation